comptelab/binding/README.md

 # binding

-These folders have the models used in
+These folders have the models and analyses used in

 ## Across-area synchronization supports feature integration in working memory
 Joao Barbosa, Vahan Babushkin, Ainsley Temudo, Kartik K. Sreenivasan & Albert Compte